• Skip to primary navigation

 Legume seeds like beans may cause excessive gas, abdominal pain, and diarrhea in dogs.

-Pea protein and dog food
+Pea protein and dry dog food

 Dog’s bodies need protein.
 Pea protein provides amino acids, vitamins, minerals, and fiber.
-But studies show peas can cause an unusual heart condition called DCM.
+However, studies show peas can cause an unusual heart condition called DCM.
 You also can’t feed peas and lentils to dogs with kidney diseases.

 Pea protein and legumes can cause heart disease